 PEPA is a node of the National Centre for Research Methods.
 PEPA's overall objective is to maximise the value of programme evaluation by improving the design of evaluations and improving the way that such evaluations add to the knowledge base.
-This will be through research into programme evaluation methods, a range of training and capacity building activities, and a set of substantive applications which will serve as exemplars in the field.Find out more About PEPA
+This will be through research into programme evaluation methods, a range of training and capacity building activities, and a set of substantive applications which will serve as exemplars in the field.

-Collection and Analysis of Data on Social Networks (Matthew O. Jackson, Stanford)Matthew O. Jackson (Stanford) will visit cemmap and PEPA in May 2014.
-He will deliver the cemmap masterclass (joint with PEPA) "Collection and Analysis of Data on Social Networks"on 8 May 2014 and will also present a paper at the conference “Microeconomic Applications of Social Networks Analysis” on 9 May 2014.
+Matthew O. Jackson (Stanford) will visit cemmap and PEPA on 8 and 9 May 2014.
+He will deliver the cemmap masterclass (joint with PEPA) "Models and Analysis of Social and Economic Network"on 8 May 2014 and will also present a paper at the conference “Microeconomic Applications of Social Networks Analysis” on 9 May 2014.